pwgreene/Unfolding-Orthogonal-Polyhedra/viewer/README.txt

-Build Instructions (Athena with Makefile)
+Build Instructions (on Mac - should also work on Windows)
 ==================
 $ mkdir build
 $ cd build